 Strength Specifies the length of the rain drops.
 Drag the slider to the right to increase the length.
 Opacity Specifies the opacity of the rain drops.
 Type a number from 0 to 100 or drag the slider to adjust the opacity of the rain drops.
 The higher the opacity, the more the image is obscured.
 Amount Specifies the number of rain drops.
 Angle variance Specifies the angle of the rain drops.
 Type a number from 0 to 50 or drag the arrow to adjust the angle.
 Strength variance Specifies how much variety there should be in the length of the rain drops.
-Drag the slider to the left is you want rain drops to have a similar length.
+Drag the slider to the left if you want rain drops to have a similar length.
 Drag the slider to the right if you want to vary the length of rain drops.
 If you vary the length of rain drops they look natural.
 Background blur Specifies the amount of blur in the photo.
 Heavy rain will block your vision.
 Use this option to blur the photo so the rain effect looks natural.
 Angle Specifies the angle at which the rain drops are falling.
 Color Specifies the color of the rain drops.
-You can right-c lick a slider to reset to the default value.
-You can use the e Edit Brush to paint this effect onto specific areas of your image.